anvilgeorge/anti-scraping-tool/README.md

 **Please read**

+This file has been revised a fair bit for clarification since the most recent release.
+If you are having difficulties then use this readme rather than the one in the release.

 Substantive revisions since most recent release:
  - Jan 2, 2025 - see packet filtering near the bottom of this file